 - Polypeptide = containing more than 10 amino acid units, up to 100 residues

 - Macropeptides = made up of more than 100 amino acids

-Salient features of Peptide bond:
+Salient features of Peptide bond

 The peptide bond is rigid and planar

-The atoms in peptide bond is Cα-C-N-Cα.
+The atoms in the peptide bond are Cα-C-N-Cα.

 The peptide bond is coplanar, this indicated a resonance or partial sharing of two pairs of electrons between the carbonyl oxygen and the amide nitrogen.

 The 4 atoms of the peptide group (C, H, O, and N) lie in a single plane, in such a way that the oxygen atom of the carbonyl group and the hydrogen atom of the amide nitrogen are trans to each other.

 The peptide bond shows a partial double bond character.

 The peptide bond is rigid and planar, with a partial double bond in character.
 It generally exists in trans-configuration.
 Both –C=O and –NH groups of peptide bonds are planar and are involved in hydrogen bond formation.